Vacilando/gatsby-source-pocketapi/README.md

 ## Plugin Options

 - **weeksOfHistory**: Number of weeks worth of articles to fetch
-- **apiMaxRecordsToReturn**: Limit the number of records to return, to stop you hitting your [api limit](https://getpocket.com/developer/docs/rate-limits).
+- **apiMaxRecordsToReturn**: Number of records to return.
+If higher than 5000, the items will be fetched in several calls.
 - **getCurrentWeekOnly**:
   - `n` will fetch data based on the settings above.
   - `y` returns the current week and the last week (it'll make sense when you try it).